Academic Program

 - Apply an engineering design process to create effective and adaptable solutions.

-Graduates apply concepts from the humanities and social sciences to understand and analyze the human condition.
+Graduates apply humanities and social sciences concepts to understand and analyze the human condition.

-USMA graduates effectively interact with and lead people in a variety of contexts.
+U.S. Military Academy graduates effectively interact with and lead people in various contexts.
 Graduates comprehend the human condition of diverse peoples and organizations, at home and abroad, and create relevant tools to define, shape, and solve complex problems of the modern world.
 USMA prepares future Army officers to reflect upon and learn from experiences, and to develop deeper cross-cultural competence.

 What graduates can do: